Henry Ford: Early life

-Henry Ford was born July 30, 1863, on a farm in Springwells Township, Michigan.
+Henry Ford was born July 30, 1863, on a farm in Greenfield Township, Michigan.
+The house he was born in stood at the intersection of Ford and Greenfield Roads in present-day Dearborn.
 His father, William Ford (1826–1905), was born in County Cork, Ireland, to a family that had emigrated from Somerset, England in the 16th century.
 His mother, Mary Ford (née Litogot; 1839–1876), was born in Michigan as the youngest child of Belgian immigrants; her parents died when she was a child and she was adopted by neighbors, the O'Herns.
-Henry Ford's siblings were John Ford (1865–1927), Margaret Ford (1867–1938), Jane Ford (c.
-1868–1945), William Ford (1871–1917), and Robert Ford (1873–1877).
+Henry Ford's siblings were John Ford (1865–1927), Margaret Ford Ruddiman (1867–1960), Jane Ford (1869–1906), William Ford (1871–1959), and Robert Ford (1873–1877).
 Ford finished eighth grade at a one-room school, Springwells Middle School.
 He never attended high school; he later took a bookkeeping course at a commercial school.

 His father gave him a pocket watch when he was 12.
 At 15, Ford dismantled and reassembled the timepieces of friends and neighbors dozens of times, gaining the reputation of a watch repairman.
 At twenty, Ford walked four miles to their Episcopal church every Sunday.

 Ford said two significant events occurred in 1875 when he was 12: he received the watch, and he witnessed the operation of a Nichols and Shepard road engine, "...the first automobile other than horse-drawn that I had ever seen".

 Ford was devastated when his mother died in 1876.
 His father expected him to take over the family farm eventually, but he despised farm work.
 He later wrote, "I never had any particular love for the farm—it was the mother on the farm I loved."

 In 1879, Ford left home to work as an apprentice machinist in Detroit, first with James F. Flower & Brothers, and later with the Detroit Dry Dock Company.
 In 1882, he returned to Dearborn to work on the family farm, where he became adept at operating the Westinghouse portable steam engine.
 He was later hired by Westinghouse to service their steam engines.